 Tips for Food Treats:

-- Cut the food into very small (pea-sized) chunks.
-The smaller you can get them, the more training you can do without making your dog fat!
+- Cut the food into very small (pea-sized or smaller) chunks.
+The smaller you can get them, the better!

-- Soft treats that are easy for your dog to chew are great (but I’ve included crunchy treats on my list as well).
+- Soft treats that are easy for your dog to chew are great for training, but I’ve included crunchy treats on my list as well.

-- Smaller dogs need the smallest treats you can buy or make, so they don’t get too many calories from training!
-This can also be an issue for larger dogs, so see tip #4 below.
+- Small dogs need the tiniest treats you can buy or make, so they don’t get too many calories from training!
+This can also be an issue for larger dogs, so see tip #4.

 - Always be prepared!
-Cut up a bunch of high value treats at once and store them in an airtight container in the fridge.
-You can listen to a book or watch TV while you’re preparing treats.
-Use them for training situations that are more difficult for your dog.
+Cut up a bunch of high value treats at once and store them in airtight containers in the fridge or freezer.

 Using reinforcement effectively

-When clients tell me that their dogs are not “food motivated” I always want to know what food treat they’re using for reinforcement.
-While it’s true that some dogs are not very food motivated, often we just need to use a higher value food.
+When clients tell me that their dogs are not “food motivated” I want to know what food they’re using for reinforcement.
+While it’s true that some dogs won’t eat when they’re anxious or highly aroused by something in the environment, often using higher value food can help, and/or we can actually teach our dogs how to eat food as reinforcement during training.
+Yes – eating IS a behavior that can be taught.

-What if your employer decided to pay you in pencils instead of money?
+What if your employer decided to pay you with gold stars instead of money?
 Would you be motivated?
 I can imagine my boss saying “I just don’t understand why Anna is so unmotivated at work.
 She doesn’t even show up anymore.”
-I would explain that if they paid me with money instead of pencils, then I would be willing to come to work!
+I would explain that if they paid me with money instead of gold stars, then I would be willing to do that hard work!

 Since your dog can’t tell you in words what his preferences are, you have to be observant.
 Food.
 Which food?
-Toys.
+Games.
 What kind of toys or games?
 Attention.
-Belly rubs, a silly game?
+Belly rubs?
+Back scratches?

-When training, I try to use high quality treats without a bunch of fillers or additives, though I’m not militant about this.
+When training, I mostly use high quality treats without a bunch of fillers or additives, though I’m not militant about this.
 Most of the treats on the list above are fairly healthy, at least in limited quantities.
-I also find that the longer a dog has been clicker training, and learns that training is fun, it is possible to “step down” the value of the treat and still engage the dog in the training process.
-My dog will “work” for her kibble although she is way more enthusiastic about cheese.
-In difficult training scenarios, I use more valuable treats.
-Keep all of this in mind as you experiment with what motivates your dog during training.
+I also find that the longer a dog has been training using force-free, positive reinforcement methods – and learns that training is fun – it is sometimes possible to “step down” the value of the treat and still engage the dog in the training process.
+My dog will “work” for her kibble although she is more enthusiastic about cheese or fresh meat.
+In difficult environments or when the behavior I’m training is more difficult, I use higher value reinforcement.
+Keep all of this in mind as you experiment with what reinforces your dog during training.
+You will know whether what you are doing is actually reinforcing if the behavior in question gets stronger or is maintained.

 Broadly speaking, management tools all help you to prevent unwanted behavior when you’re not actively monitoring or interacting with your dog.